Frequently Asked Questions

-The requirements of CPD varies across professions, as well as between countries, where they may be known under other names, such as CEUs.
+The requirements of CPD vary across professions, as well as between countries, where they may be known under other names, such as CEUs.
 You may have to check with your local training authority for more information.

 You may also wish to gain University accreditation for the MOOC by enrolling in the Negotiated Study in Understanding Dementia elective unit (CAD110), and undertaking additional assessments through the University of Tasmania.

 Please visit the Contact page if you cannot find the answer to your question.